planewave/planewave.github.io/_posts/2022-05-15-matlab-vscode.md

 For more startup options, for example `-nojvm`, see the [Matlab documentation](https://www.mathworks.com/help/matlab/startup-and-shutdown.html).

 My point is that the Matlab desktop is not necessary to run Matlab scripts, and we can use a third-party IDE to run Matlab scripts.
-As for 2022, the [VSCode](https://code.visualstudio.com/) is de facto the most popular IDE for coding in multiple languages.
+As for 2022, the [VSCode](https://code.visualstudio.com/) is de facto the go-to IDE for coding in multiple languages.

 ## VSCode extensions for Matlab